Skip to content

 We have countless events and opportunities that allow you to support our mission to end the opioid epidemic, reduce stigma, and save lives in Delaware.

-View our comprehensive calendar, which includes community events, chapter meetings, support groups, and atTAcK addiction events.
+For more events, view our comprehensive calendar, which includes community events, chapter meetings, support groups, and atTAcK addiction events.

-Annual Gala
+10th Annual “Be a Hero” Gala

-Soberfest
+Sussex Soberfest

 In mid-September each year, our Sussex County Chapter hosts Soberfest at Hudson Fields in Milton.
 The free-admission festival blends together live music, games, food, vendors and behavioral health into a day of celebrating everyone in recovery, their families and friends.
+The 2025 Soberfest was held Saturday, Sept.
+13. Watch for more details about next year's festival, including how to volunteer.

-Find us in the community
+Find Us in the Community

 You will find us at many community events throughout the state.
 Stop by, join us in our cause, and see how much you can do to support us and all we do.

-View our calendarImpact Story
+View our calendar

 You Gave Me Hope